-- NSP opposes federal agencies interfering with the use of privately held water, to the extent of non use, by individuals including those holding an authorized water right. - NSP opposes EPA classifying the application of fertilizers and pesticides as point sources for water quality. - NSP favors a reasonable threshold level for agricultural operations of farm fuel and oil-based product storage from any spill and containment regulation.
+- maximum daily load (TMDL) requirements. - NSP supports the current PM 10 standards. - NSP supports the existing ozone standards. - NSP opposes federal agencies interfering with the use of privately held water, to the extent of nonuse, by individuals including those holding an authorized water right. - NSP opposes EPA classifying the application of fertilizers and pesticides as point sources for water quality. - NSP favors a reasonable threshold level for agricultural operations of farm fuel and oil-based product storage from any spill and containment regulation. - NSP supports water conservation and the tailoring of sustainability policy around this goal first and foremost.